All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Breast reconstruction doesn’t cause problems with finding and treating tumors if breast cancer returns.
 And studies show reconstruction doesn’t cause breast cancer recurrence.

 Whether you decide to pursue breast reconstruction following a mastectomy is, in most cases, a matter of personal choice.
-But many woman choose to have the surgery to restore their body’s natural image.
+But many women choose to have the surgery to restore their body’s natural image.

 From diagnosis to recovery, Mercy offers expert Cancer Care.